 The following directives and policies support these objectives in the OPS:

 - Human Resources Management Directive (HRMD) sets out the framework for human resources policies.
 All directives, policies and practices encompass the principles of inclusion and accessibility.

-The policy applies to human resource management directives and policies, as well as practices relating to how these are carried out, including: recruitment and selection; appointment, assignment and transfer; employment accommodation, performance management; learning and development; redeployment; and suspension and termination.
+- Policy on Preventing Barriers in Employment establishes a set of principles and requirements for identifying, removing, mitigating or preventing systemic Human Rights Code employment barriers.
+The policy applies to human resource management directives and policies, as well as practices relating to how these are carried out.
+This includes, recruitment and selection; appointment, assignment and transfer; employment accommodation, performance management; learning and development; redeployment; and suspension and termination.

-- Workplace Discrimination and Harassment Prevention (WDHP) Policy addresses the prevention, reporting, and resolution of workplace discrimination and harassment, as well as the restoration of workplaces affected by incidents or allegations of discrimination and / or harassment.
-It supports an inclusive, diverse, equitable, accessible and respectful work environment free of discrimination and harassment.
+- Workplace Discrimination and Harassment Prevention (WDHP) Policy addresses the prevention, reporting, and resolution of workplace discrimination and/or harassment.
+It also provides a means of restoring workplaces affected by incidents or allegations of discrimination and /or harassment.
+It supports an inclusive, diverse, equitable, accessible and respectful work environment, free of discrimination and harassment.

 How to contact us

 Room 4320, Whitney Block

 Alternate formats of this document are available at no charge from:

 Service Ontario Publications

 777 Bay Street